Chart Color Schemes

 Infrastructure

-East Lismore has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+East Lismore has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 17 projects that may impact the area.
-Notable ones include the Lismore Flood Recovery and Resilience Program, Wade Park Masterplan, Eastwood Estate Precinct 2 Subdivision, and East Lismore Build-to-Rent Apartments.
+AreaSearch identified 17 projects likely impacting the area.
+Notable ones include Lismore Flood Recovery and Resilience Program, Wade Park Masterplan, Eastwood Estate Precinct 2 Subdivision, and East Lismore Build-to-Rent Apartments.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.